MicrosoftDocs/win32/desktop-src/Msi/system-reboots.md

 ---
-Description: 'The Windows Installer can determine when a reboot of the system is necessary and automatically prompt the user to reboot at the end of the installation.' ms.assetid: '10117d2c-c2c8-456f-9fce-a89c2d69d3c1'
+Description: The Windows Installer can determine when a reboot of the system is necessary and automatically prompt the user to reboot at the end of the installation. ms.assetid: 10117d2c-c2c8-456f-9fce-a89c2d69d3c1
 title: System Reboots
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System Reboots